msecrist-couchbase/smallcb-training-capella/README.md

 DONE: UI timeouts for long-running programs, see: codeMaxDuration and containerWaitDuration.

-DONE: docker exec as -u couchbase:couchbase (user:group), not as root.
+DONE: use another user 'play' to run user submitted code... docker exec as -u play:couchbase (user:group),
+    not as root and not as couchbase.

 DONE: examples can now be collected into separate "books"? multiple example subdirectories are now supported.